gouravgithub7710/web-dev-start-to-end/Node_js/Notes.md

 # Postman
   Postman is a tool used to test APIs.
   It lets you send HTTP requests (like GET, POST, PUT, DELETE) to your server and see the response — without writing any frontend code.

+  # What is Server
+  A server is a computer or system that provides data, services, or resources to other computers (called clients) over a network.
+  It listens to requests from clients and responds with the requested information, like websites or files.